What do foot orthotics actually do?

 How are my North Hill Foot & Ankle Orthotics made?

-1. Dr. Crosby will diagnosis you with the proper examination.
+1. Dr. Crosby will diagnose you with the proper examination.
 Using a complete foot exam, Dr. Crosby ensures orthotic success through: